Lego Harry Potter: 2019 (Focused on the Prisoner of Azkaban and the Goblet of Fire)

 Harry Potter sets were released on June 1, 2019.

 2020 (Focused on the Order of the Phoenix and the Half-Blood Prince)

 Harry Potter sets were released in Europe on June 1, 2020, and in North America on August 24, 2020.

 2021

 On January 1, 2021, Lego released the Harry Potter Hogwarts Crests (31201) under the Lego Art theme.

 Hogwarts Moment

 On January 1, 2021, 4 sets were released under the Hogwarts Moment subtheme.

 20th Anniversary (Focused on the Philosopher's Stone and the Chamber of Secrets)

 On April 16, 2021, Lego announced the upcoming release of new Harry Potter sets from June 1, 2021, to mark the 20th anniversary of Lego Harry Potter.
-Selected sets will also include an exclusive golden minifigure to mark the celebration.
+Selected sets also include an exclusive golden minifigure to mark the celebration.
 In addition, collectible Wizard Cards based on the Chocolate Frog Cards featuring Harry Potter Universe characters were also randomly packed into the sets.